 The Alpine Convention established working groups for the implementation of the eight protocols.
 The groups are given corresponding mandates for a limited period of time (usually two years).
 In the context of the Transport Working Group, the Federal Ministry of Transport and Digital Infrastructure is working together with the other Alpine countries on cross-border solutions for the challenges that intra-Alpine and transalpine transport is facing.

-As part of the Transport Working Group’s current mandate (2019-2020), the BMVI, in close cooperation with the Bavarian Ministry of State of Housing, Building and Transport, is working on a study on the potential of existing and new technologies for the promotion of sustainable passenger transport in the Alpine region.
+As part of the Transport Working Group’s current mandate, the BMVI, in close cooperation with the Bavarian Ministry of the Interior, for Building and Transport , is working on a study on the potential of existing and new technologies for the promotion of sustainable passenger transport in the Alpine region.
 The aim is to examine which technologies for passenger transport are particularly suitable for the Alpine region, what kind of problems the introduction of new technologies and their daily use can entail and what concrete recommendations for action result from all this.
-This study is to be completed by the end of 2020.
+The study is to be completed at the beginning of 2021.